fossabot/wp-social-manager/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
-* Added screenshot images, fixed error formatting in `readme.txt` file, and a few improvements in the JavaScript.
+* Added screenshot images, fixed a number of bugs and error formatting in `readme.txt` file, and a few improvements in the JavaScript.

 = 1.0.0 =
 * Initial release.